 based on Self-assessed gaming problems.

 Whereas all the above instruments measure GRHPs, the discrepancies in the above-cited literature imply that the construct(s) being measured might not be a single entity, but plural.
 Although our methods cannot investigate the clinical or etiological nature of these potentially multiple constructs, we can seek evidence for the multiplicity of the measured construct(s).
 Thus, we use “constructs” as references to those latent entities, which are shared by the (expectedly) different four groups identified by each of the four instruments, respectively.
-Accordingly, our study will pursue evidence for an improved conceptual organization of what the ICD-11 and many scholars today refer to as a single construct, “gaming disorder”.
+Accordingly, our study pursued evidence for an improved conceptual organization of what the ICD-11 and many scholars today refer to as a single construct, “gaming disorder”.

 The current epidemiological and historical understandings of “gaming disorder” are based on a long lineage of research throughout which multiple GRHPs have been treated as one and the same construct.
 In practice, studies on the literal “gaming disorder” (by the ICD-11) draw from the literature on “internet gaming disorder” (in the DSM-5), which in turn was built on studies of “gaming addiction” (pathological gambling in the DSM-IV) and others, such as “problem gaming”, that vary in their ontology by each study and research team.
 Sound evidence for this issue are the epidemiological reviews, which systematically mix gambling-based (DSM-IV), internet-based (DSM-5), general (ICD-11), and other ontologically diverse findings of GRHPs (e.g., Stevens et al. 2020).
 If we find evidence for our four ontologically diverse instruments to be similar in how they operate, this supports the single-construct idea of “gaming disorder” (which may manifest in many ways, Figure 1).
 If the instruments differ in how they operate, this indicates that efforts should be directed toward assessing the clinical (ir)relevance of multiple constructs (Figure 2).

 Next, we introduce our hypotheses, which are specified in the Methods section.
-Based on the recurring findings that show prevalence rates of GRHPs to vary along with the instruments (e.g., Stevens et al. 2020), we expect our ontologically distinct instruments to produce meaningfully different prevalence rates (Appendix 1).
+Based on the recurring findings that show prevalence rates of GRHPs to vary along with the instruments (e.g., Stevens et al. 2020), we expected our ontologically distinct instruments to produce meaningfully different prevalence rates (Appendix 1).

 Figure 1.
 Four exemplary scenarios where our GRHP screening instruments identify overlapping groups.
 On the left: an example scenario where four screening instruments identify four different sized groups and they all capture the same construct on different severity levels (e.g. GD-1: severe problems, GD-4: mild problems).
 Left middle: an example scenario where four screening instruments identify four different sized groups and they all capture different domains of the construct (e.g., GD-A: mental health problems, GD-B: physical health problems, GD-C: social health problems, GD-D: other problems).
 Right middle: an example scenario where four screening instruments identify four different sized groups of which one involves GRHPs (e.g., GD-1: mixed health problems, other identified groups not related health problems).
 On the right: an example perfect scenario where four screening instruments identify one and the same group.
 The examples are not exhaustive, and the identified groups need not overlap.

-Primary hypothesis, high confidence.
+Primary hypotheses, high confidence.

 H1: We expect the ICD-11 and DSM-5 based GRHP prevalence rates to be meaningfully lower than the DSM-IV and Self-assessment based prevalence rates.